alqurri/rwkv/README.md

 ## 4. Train/Test

 - Run the train script on synapse dataset.
-The batch size we used is 24.
-If you do not have enough GPU memory, the bacth size can be reduced to 12 or 6 to save memory.
+The batch size we used is 4.
+Use larger batch size if you have enough memory

 - Train